(Last updated on August 5, 2024.)

 Time Tick Marks

-For Koto_Ikuta, length of long hand is fixed to 100%, short hand 50%.
+For Koto_Ikuta, the length of the long hand is fixed to 100%, short hand is 50%.

 < Style |^ Index | Materials >